Bijman/srb2srv/README.md

      2. Go to Ring Racers Master Server and connect to selected server from list: srb2srv --ringracers

-     3. Check if port for SRB2/SRB2Kart/Ring Racers server is opened (default port to be checked is 5029 without --port option): srb2srv --checkport --port 5030
+     3. Check if port for SRB2 server is opened (default port to be checked is 5029 without --port option): srb2srv --checkport --port 5030

      4. Run SRB2 server and add path to addon or directory of addons (default port to hosting server is 5029):